Skip to content

 The Cost of High Achievement

-What are the qualities of high achievers?
-They include a sense of control, an aim for perfectionism, and self-sufficient decision-making.
+What are qualities of high achievers?
+They include a sense of control, perfectionism, and self-sufficient decision-making.

 Want to know some of the traits of many alcoholics?
 The same list.